 17. Offer gift wrapping services

 The holiday season gives you plenty of opportunities for upselling.
-Visitors are more open to add-on services, especially if it increases the overall value of the purchase or saves them time.
+Visitors are more open to add-on services, and they’re willing to increase their online spending if it boosts the overall value of the purchase or saves them time.

 In addition to gift wrapping, you could also include the option to add a special message.